-A Raisin in the Sun Introduction PowerPoint supports students by providing context/background, previewing the drama, and introducing learning goals.
-Use the content warning slide to segue into your expectations for discussions of sensitive topics.
+This A Raisin in the Sun Introduction PowerPoint supports students by providing background, previewing the drama, and introducing learning goals.
+Use the content warning slide to express your expectations for discussions of sensitive topics.

-A Raisin in the Sun PPT (compressed preview):
+A Raisin in the Sun PowerPoint (PDF preview):